-If you choose to have forensic evidence collected at a hospital, it is important to do so within 72-120 hours of an assault.
+If you choose to have forensic evidence collected at a hospital, it is important to do so within 96 hours of an assault, and this exam is paid for by the State of Arkansas.
 Even if you do not want to file charges at the time, by having evidence collected, you keep your options open.
 There is a window of time after an assault to collect evidence, and having evidence collected does not mean you have to want to press charges or even make up your mind about what you want to do.
 It means that if you decide a few days, weeks, or months later that you want to report the assault to law enforcement, the physical evidence has been preserved.